Alcohol-Free Drinks FAQ: The Questions People Ask Most

 No. The maths doesn't work.

-To get drunk on 0.5% beer, you'd need to drink roughly 10 pints in an hour.
-Your body metabolises alcohol faster than that.
+To get drunk on an alcohol-free beer, you'd need to pound through more pints in an hour than your body could possibly metabolise — or hold.
 You'd be waterlogged and sick long before you felt any intoxication.

 The psychological effect is real though.
 The taste, the ritual, the social context can all trigger relaxation and enjoyment without any actual alcohol hitting your system.
 That's not a bug; it's a feature.